Mac Freezing after Tahoe Update? Try These 5 Fixes

 Shut Down Your Frozen MacBook

-If force quit or your mouse and keyboard don’t work, try to press and hold the power button to restart your MacBook.
-Follow the guide below:
+If force-quit or input devices don't work, press and hold the power button to restart:

-- Press and hold the Power button until the screen turns off and the MacBook shuts down.
+- Press and hold Power until the screen turns off.

-- If this doesn’t work, disconnect all peripherals (keyboard, mouse, printer), and force a reboot again.
-Or you can unplug the power cord and reconnect it.
+- If it doesn’t work, disconnect peripherals and force reboot, or unplug and reconnect the power cord.

-How to Keep Your MacBook from Not Responding
+How to Prevent Your MacBook from Freezing Again

 Final Words